Free Daily & Weekly Downloads

 - Know the basic tools and materials used in woodworking

-- Understand the safety precautions and procedures in woodworking
+- Understand safety precautions and procedures in the woodworking shop

-- Can create a simple woodworking project using appropriate techniques
+- Can design and create a simple wooden project using appropriate techniques

 - Woodworking tools (e.g., saw, hammer, chisel, sandpaper)